nicholsons/comp0035-2024-tutorials/activities/week4/4-0-instructions.md

 If you are not in a venv, refer to [Week 1 activity 7](../week1/1-7-create-virtual-environment.md) for instructions.

+### Enable mermaid support
+The activities use a tool called [Mermaid](https://mermaid.js.org/syntax/entityRelationshipDiagram.html) to define and display database diagrams.
+To view the diagrams in the markdown you need to have this tool installed.

+For PyCharm, Go to PyCharm | Settings | Plugins then search for the [Mermaid plugin](https://plugins.jetbrains.com/plugin/20146-mermaid).

+For VS Code, go to Code | Settings | Extensions and find the [Mermaid chart extension](https://marketplace.visualstudio.com/publishers/MermaidChart).

 ## Complete the activities

 Use the version of the data files in the `data_db_activity` directory for these activities.
 A change has been made to the '